 The best part is that I figured out a way to have the slip cover attach underneath with hook & loop so it looks sleek, but it's easy to remove for the occasional washing.

-It’s crazy to think these Peek-A-Boo Toy Storage Bags were one of my first sewing tutorials that I ever shared here!
-(You’ll notice the name on some of these photos are different because I changed my blog name in 2015) but so many people have made these over the years and they make keeping small toys organized and easy for the kids to grab (and even clean up when they’re done!)
+It's crazy to think these Peek-A-Boo Toy Storage Bags were one of the first sewing tutorials I shared here! - You'll notice the name on some of these photos are different because I changed my blog name in 2015.